-The organization of the remainder of this standard is:
+The organization of the remainder of this standard is as follows:

-- Chapter 2 provides references to other applicable standards that are assumed or required for this standard. - Chapter 3 defines terms used throughout this standard. - Chapter 4 provides an overall description and use models for the SCE Modeling Interface (SCE-MI) - Chapter 5 is a formal functional specification of the APIs themselves. - Appendix A provides an example using dynamic callbacks to implement a user-defined blocking send function on top of the non-blocking functions. - Appendix B provides a VHDL package which can be used to supply SCE-MI macro component declarations to an application. - Appendix C provides a simple multi-clock, multi-transactor schematic example and its VHDL code listing. - Appendix D Using transaction pipes compatibly with Accellera Systems Initiative's SystemC-TLM applications - Appendix E (Sample header files for the SCE-MI) provides headers for both C and C++ implementations. - Appendix F Sample Header File for Basic Transaction Pipes C-Side API - Appendix G Bibliography provides additional documents, to which reference is made only for information or background purposes.
+- Chapter 2 provides references to other applicable standards that are assumed or required for this standard. - Chapter 3 defines terms used throughout this standard. - Chapter 4 provides an overall description and use models for the SCE Modeling Interface (SCE-MI). - Chapter 5 is a formal functional specification of the APIs themselves. - Appendix A provides an example using dynamic callbacks to implement a user-defined blocking send function on top of the non-blocking functions. - Appendix B provides a VHDL package which can be used to supply SCE-MI macro component declarations to an application. - Appendix C provides a simple multi-clock, multi-transactor schematic example and its VHDL code listing. - Appendix D provides an example demonstrating transaction pipe compatibly with Accellera Systems Initiative's SystemC-TLM applications. - Appendix E (Sample header files for the SCE-MI) provides headers for both C and C++ implementations. - Appendix F Provides a sample Header File for Basic Transaction Pipes C-Side API. - Appexdix G Sample header file for the Direct Memory Interface. - Appendix H Bibliography provides additional documents, to which reference is made only for information or background purposes.